 "I think my favorite story is the Sputnik Monroe story about desegregating the arenas in the Memphis territory," Easton said.
 "Most of the stories in the book I already knew, but I had never heard that one, and it’s the most illuminating, for me.
 It shows that wrestling can affect a positive change in the world."

 While we were talking, I looked at some of Medri’s art.
 What struck me was that one of the stories depicted the Fabulous Freebirds in the ring, complete with their Confederate battle flag ring gear during a feud with the Junkyard Dog from the early 1980s.
-I asked Easton, who is black if that type of overt racist symbolism bothered him while he was writing the book.
+I asked Easton, who is black, if that overt racist symbolism bothered him while he was writing the book.

 But Easton’s race certainly played a part in the way he consumed and reacted to wrestling.
 He’s still angry about the feud between Triple H and Booker T for the WWE world title — specifically about the promo where Triple H told Booker, "People like you don’t win against people like me."
 And then Triple H, a heel at the time, retained the title against Booker at WrestleMania 19.
 That’s been 15 years, and it’s a slight that still burns because Triple H retaining violated everything about good wrestling storytelling.